milkovicc/sales_ops_analysis/README.md

 ## Insights & Recommendations

 - Identified a major bottleneck from MQL to SQL (42% drop-off)
 - Website leads were underperforming; Event and Referral channels delivered the most revenue
 - Maria, a sales rep, underperformed compared to John and was prioritized for coaching

 ## Revenue Forecasting

 - Calculated required lead volume to bridge $10K monthly revenue gap
 - Created scenarios using current vs. improved funnel conversion rates
 - Proposed an action plan across Sales and Marketing

 ## Action Plan Highlights

 1. Automate MQL qualification to reduce funnel leakage
 2. Reallocate budget to high-performing lead sources
 3. Implement targeted coaching for underperforming reps

 ---

+## Download Files

 > 🔗 [View the full analysis in the Excel file](./sales_ops_analysis.xlsx)
 > 📄 [Explore recommendations in the presentation slide deck (PDF)](./sales_ops_presentation.pdf)